The African Community Centre (ACC) is operated by the African/African Community in partnership with indigenous Welsh people throughout Wales.

 Our clients have opportunities to participate in various activities be they educational, therapeutic, artistic, social or just plain fun.
 We foster a sense of belonging and integration within cultures and the local Swansea community.

-Our forte is working with people in a caring and individual manner where clients needs are met in a person-centred atmosphere.
-This can be in English classes, singing, dance, one to one counselling, group therapy, volunteering or our unique Asylum Seekers Community Transport scheme.
+Our forte is working with people in a caring and individual manner where client's needs are met in a person-centred atmosphere.
+This can be in English classes, young people's projects, other group fun activities, volunteering or our unique Asylum Seekers Community Transport scheme.

 We believe that we have been a major force in making Swansea the wonderfully diverse multicultural city which it is today.

-If you are from a BAME background or a Swansea resident we would love to be of service to you.
-Please phone us on 01792470298 or drop into the centre between the hours of 9.30am - 4 pm.
+If you are from a BAME background or a Swansea resident, we would love to be of service to you.
+Please phone us on 01792470298 or drop into the centre between the hours of 10:00am - 4:00 pm.